MaLaGeBe/fivem-docs-cn/content/docs/server-manual/server-commands.md

 ### `con_channelFilters`
 The `con_channelFilters` command will list any active channel filters set to the end user.

-A channel is the prefix of a console message, for example: `citizen-server-impl`, this channel will be displayed in brackets in the console followed by a message, i.e.
+A channel is the prefix of a console message, for 示例： `citizen-server-impl`, this channel will be displayed in brackets in the console followed by a message, i.e.

 ```
 [citizen-server-impl] Found 44 resources.